Body

 Troubleshooting

-- On fac/staff personal computers (and college Macs), make sure that Clearpass OnGuard is running and the icon at the top of your screen is green.
+- On fac/staff personal computers, make sure that Clearpass OnGuard is running and the icon at the top of your screen is green.
+Also make sure that your RMC wifi MAC address is set to "fixed" not "rotating".